 While I did not take pictures of the stencilling process this round, I DO share it in a quick video as well as the building steps!
 Located at the bottom of this post.

-Well, hello there ready-for-fall cute Apple Farm crate filled with all kinds of tree leaves and honeysuckle vines with tall grass…
+Well, hello there ready-for-fall cute apple crate filled with all kinds of tree leaves and honeysuckle vines with tall grass… you certainly look very fall-ish and totally cute to look at while I enjoy my coffee!

 The story I wanted this side of the crate to tell was a fun day of picking apples at the ‘ol farm.
 No need for any fancy greens for this look!